-2. Disclosure of Expert Witnesses: Plaintiff: August 13, 2012
+2. Disclosure of Expert Witnesses: Plaintiff: September 16, 2013

-Defendants: September 14, 2012
+Defendants: October 15, 2013

 Because expert witnesses are different from other witnesses, there is a special rule telling how plaintiffs and defendants must name their experts and explain what those experts are going to say at trial.
 That rule is Rule 26(a)(2) of the Federal Rules of Civil Procedure.
-If a party does not follow the requirements of Rule 26(a)(2) by her deadline to disclose expert witnesses, then this court will not allow that expert witness to present evidence in this case.
+If a party does not follow the requirements of Rule 26(a)(2) by his (or her) deadline to disclose expert witnesses, then this court will not allow that expert witness to present evidence in this case.